EventStore/documentation/docs/v6/event-sourcing/projections.md

 ## Subscriptions

-Since the query model is used almost every time the application handles any type of query, would it be a GET HTTP request or something else, we must ensure that the information stored in the read model is up-to-date.
+Since the query model is used almost every time the application handles any type of query, wether a GET HTTP request or something else, we must ensure that the information stored in the read model is up-to-date.
 Therefore, we need to establish a real-time connection to the event store, so the projection receives events immediately after they are stored.

 Event Store in particular provides a way to achieve that requirement.
 The most common implementation for client-side projections is to use catch-up subscriptions.
 The term "catch-up" comes from the fact that such subscriptions, when first connected to the server, will read all the historical events (catch up) and then automatically switch to real-time event processing.